RichZhou1999/IEOR142-EV-registration-prediction/README.md

 # IEOR142-EV-registration-prediction
-# goal
+# Goal
 The goal of this project is to predict the total registration number of electric vehicles in washington.
-# method
+# Method
 We intend to use **linear regression , Cart, Random Forest and ARIMA models**.
-# steps
+# Steps
-## step 1 Find the data of EV registration (dependent variable)
+## Step 1 Find the data of EV registration (dependent variable)
-data source: The total registration of EV in washington each week
+data source: The total registration of EV in washington each week[https://docs.google.com/spreadsheets/d/1Uwl_RM9Q5LrA1Y3Ak1dyUWshYPKXUHMSHTts2Vcb4uA/edit?usp=sharing]

 data description:

-## step 2 Find the data of independent variables
+## Step 2 Find the data of independent variables
 Data should be put inside [https://docs.google.com/spreadsheets/d/1yvA6QSGX82xFxjYSa_GkTy_do4KOC22-9XSZPq0CU8E/edit#gid=0]

 **Possible independent variable**